allen-garvey/phoenix-umbrella/apps/photog/README.md

 * You can optionally set the environment variable `UMBRELLA_PHOTOG_IMAGE_URL_PREFIX` as a random string, which is used as a prefix for image urls
 * If you do that, add aliases in your server configuration for image paths

+* You can also optionally set environment variable `UMBRELLA_PHOTOG_IMAGE_THUMBNAILS_ONLY`.
+Set it to `1` to only use thumbnail images in the Vue client, and not the master images

 ## License